Practical information for students and teachers

 - Dr. A. Salvati (Groningen Research Institute of Pharmacy, lecturer in Nanoscience coremodules)

 - Prof. dr. N.A.
-Taatgen (Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence, as second examiner for master thesis projects)
+Taatgen (Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence, as second examiner for master thesis projects regarding to artificial intelligences)

-Research associates who wish to be included on this list can send a request to the Board of Examiners (contact the programme coordinator for information).
+Research associates who wish to be included on this list can send a request to the deputy director of the Master Nanoscience.
+Subsequently the deputy director will send a request to the board of examiners.

 The Board of Examiners will take a decision based on these guidelines: